University Park Couple Killed When SUV Falls From Indianapolis Parking Garage

 — IFD NEWS (@IFD_NEWS) October 23, 2019

-The car landed on its roof, killing both people inside.
+The car landed upside down on its roof, killing the Hunts.

-The Marion County Coroner’s Office identified the victims as 73-year-old Charles Hunt and 70-year-old Iristeen Hunt.
-Both died of multiple blunt force injuries, and their deaths were ruled an accident.
+“That really hit me right then – what happened?
+Why did the car go off the parking lot?
+What happened?
+Did the accelerator stop or hang up or what?”
+Woolridge said.

+“Just shock, just shock – the way it happened and how it happened,” Goodson added.